 If you’re selecting a stain color, make sure you wait for it to dry before you make a decision.
 Look at how Tugboat by Behr changed from wet to dry.

 The next step was removing as much of the chipped paint, dirt and debris as possible.
 I used the pressure washer (standing back a good distance) and it worked like a charm.
 I let the whole thing dry for a couple days to ensure the moisture was out, then lightly scraped and sanded the whole thing.

 Time for staining the fence!
 Because I don’t want to stain the fence again for a long time, I selected the Behr Premium.
 It’s a bit more money, but well worth it.
-For the cedar fence, I went with a semi-transparent and on the back fence, I used a solid stain (since that is what was originally used and the wood is a lower grade).
+For the cedar fence, I went with a semi-transparent.
+On the back fence, I used the Behr solid fence stain (since that is what was originally used and the wood is a lower grade).